Mission and Goals

 - integrate into the program the values, knowledge, and skills of the social work profession and to socialize students to the profession through self-assessment and self-awareness;

 - prepare students to deliver ethical social work practice through the development of critical thinking to guide professional judgments and practice; and

 - prepare students for advocacy and service to diverse populations-at-risk and to advance economic and social justice.

-- advance human rights and social and economic justice,
+- engage diversity and difference in practice and advocate for human rights and social and economic justice; and

 - recognize and build upon the strengths and resiliency of all human beings.

 The specialized practice curriculum further enables students to develop a robust capacity to apply social work theory and research as advanced generalist social workers.
 In keeping with CSWE’s (2017) definition of generalist practice, the specialized practice course sequence enhances the performance of generalist competencies as reflected by the following six program goals.
 The EKU MSW program prepares students to:

 - reflect the breadth and depth of social work values, ethics, and practice principles;

 - seek personal insight with a commitment to advocate for justice and equality;

 - build on social work theory based on scientific inquiry and best practices;